 2The interspecific upland hybrid sativa X glabberima a.k.a.
 NERICA rice, was finally introduced in 1996 by the Africa Rice Center (né WARDA).
 NERICA’s creator Monty Jones won the 2004 World Food Prize for his efforts.

-Disclaimer: I have no relations with the book author or with the publisher Springer.
+Disclaimer: I have no relations with the book author or publisher Springer.
 Links to digital content in this blog are for the reader’s information only, not an endorsement of that content.

 Updated by the author 18 April 2019. &Link check.
 Some links remain unresolved.